-Coordination of relief and the early stages of external recovery assistance will be through the Cluster Approach6 as implemented in Tajikistan through REACT.
+Coordination of relief and the early stages of external recovery assistance will be through the Cluster Approach.
 Under the Cluster Approach, the humanitarian response is divided into specific sector (e.g., shelter, food, health, etc.) and an organization is appointed to coordinate efforts in this sector.
-REACT already has five standing coordination groups:
+REACT already has five standing Clusters:

 - Food Security

-- Health,
+- Health led by WHO,

-- Shelter, and
+- Shelter, convened by IFRC, and

-- WASH.
+- WASH, led by UNICEF

-- Education.
+- Education led by UNICEF and Save the Children.

-The number and scope of the REACT coordinating structures can be expanded as needed and additional coordination groups can be expected to be established after a major disaster.
+The number and scope of the Clusters can be expanded as needed and additional Clusters can be expected to be established after a major disaster.

-If formal Clusters are established they are expected to merge into a Government-International Community co-chaired coordinating structure based on the task allocations set out in Section VII, Recovery Tasks and managed through REACT.
+As quickly as possible after the disaster, the Clusters will merge into a Government-International Community co-chaired coordinating structure based on the task allocations set out in Section VII, Recovery Tasks.

-XIII.
+XI.
 Funding

-Funding for recovery will come from six sources: (1) the Government budget, (2) additional taxes and fees, (3) external grants, (4) external preferential loans, (5) commercial loans from banks based in Tajikistan or elsewhere, (6) donations to the Government and (7) donations to disaster survivors (including remittances).
+Funding for recovery will come from six sources: (1) the Government budget, (2) additional taxes and fees, (3) external grants, (4) external preferential loans, (5) commercial loans from banks based in Tajikistan or elsewhere, (6) donations to the Government and (7) donations to disaster survivors.